pinkbunkadoo/archipelagon/README.md

 ## What is Archipelagon?

-An early game prototype about exploring a world submerged by the sea.
+An early prototype for a game about exploring a world submerged by the sea.
 You control a glider as it skims the clouds and searches for signs of life below.

 ## Usage Instructions